cyrillglockner/bonsaiai.github.io/source/includes/tutorial1/_training.html.md

 bonsai train start
 ```

-Use [`bonsai push`][1] to upload your edited Inkling file to the server whenever you make changes (make sure you filled in the action and state schemas first or you will get an error!).
+Use [`bonsai push`][1] to upload your edited Inkling file to the server whenever you make changes (make sure you filled in the action and state types first or you will get an error!).

 > Python 2